HangfireIO/Hangfire.Documentation/deployment-to-production/making-aspnet-app-always-running.rst

 Making ASP.NET Core application always running on IIS
 -----------------------------------------------------

-In this case the only need you to do are :
+Follow these directions:

-1. Open Advanced Settings of your web application :
+1. Open Advanced Settings on your web application in IIS Manager:

 .. image:: iis-advanced-settings.png